Sail components: Reefing points

 Different categories of sails are reefed (reduced in size) in different manners and therefore have different fixtures that achieve shortening of sail.
 Traditional canvas square and gaff-rigged sails have one or more rows of reefing lines that pass through the sail, which reach around the sail that has been gathered in to reduce its size and secure the remaining unreefed sail to the spar (square rig) or boom (gaff rig).
 Gaff-rigged sails require an extra set of lines to secure the part of the leech that becomes the new clew.
 These are called reef pendents that drop through a comb on the boom, where they are secured, as needed.

 Mainsails on Bermuda rigs typically have paired grommets that secure the luff and leech to the boom, as the sail is lowered to reduce its area.
 These become the new tack and clew.
 A reefing line typically runs through the reef point on the luff to quickly secure the new clew.
 The grommet that becomes the new tack is typically hooked onto the boom.
 There may be grommets along the line between the new tack and clew that allow ties to pass through around the boom.

 Tell-tales

 Tell-tales are pieces of yarn, thread or tape that are affixed to sails to help visualize airflow over their surfaces.
-Typically, they are mounted near the luff of sails, but they are also found on the leach on some sails.
+Typically, they are mounted near the luff of sails, but they are also found on the leech on some sails.
 To windward, a sagging tell-tale indicates still air, either from stalling (indicated on the leeward side, when the sail is sheeted in too far, compared to the apparent wind) or pinching (indicated on the windward side, when the sail isn't sheeted in far enough, compared to the apparent wind).